-This guide provides a detailed explanation of the process of setting up MainBoss Advanced before putting the software into active service. ☐ For information on installing the software, see the Installation and Administration Guide ☐ For a quick overview of MainBoss set-up, see the Configuration Quick-Start. ☐ For information about day-to-day use, see MainBoss Advanced: Day-to-Day Operations.
+This guide provides a detailed explanation of the process of setting up MainBoss Advanced before putting the software into active service.
+For information on installing the software, see the Installation and Administration Guide .
+For a quick overview of MainBoss set-up, see the Configuration Quick-Start.
+For information about day-to-day use, see MainBoss Advanced: Day-to-Day Operations .
 Important: If you have not licensed a particular module, you will not see information related to that module.
-For example, if you have not licensed the MainBoss Requests module, you will not see various types of information related to requests.
-Documentation conventions This guide uses the following documentation conventions: ☐ Data-entry fields are shown in bold face, enclosed in double quotes: Fill in the "Date" field... ☐ Buttons are shown in bold face and underlined: Click the Edit button. ☐ Keyboard keys are shown in bold face enclosed in <angle brackets>: Press the <Tab> key.
+For example, if you have not licensed the MainBoss Requests module, you will not see various types of information related to requests. mo odule, you will not see various types of information related to requests. odule, you will not see various types of information related to requests. cumentation conventions Do Do ocumentation conventions D o is guide uses the following documentation conventions: Data-entry fields are shown in bold face, enclosed in double quotes: